 Under Hugh’s direction, Kurt was able to travel with the choir to perform in Miami and at the National Cathedral.
 He also traveled with the Union College Chamber Choir, a select group from the larger choir, to perform in Greece and Crete in 1989.

 “I benefited from all those musical opportunities at Union, and I never paid a penny for my organ lessons,” Kurt said.
-“I want the strong tradition of the study and pursuit of music to live on, and I want to help other young students at Union find their way.”
+“I want the strong tradition of pursuing music to live on, and I want to help other young students at Union find their way.”

-Kurt, who has worked as a professional musician, business owner and business consultant, also owes much of his career and life trajectory with music to his studies with Hilary Tann, the John Howard Payne Professor of Music Emerita.
+Kurt, who has worked as a professional musician, business owner and business consultant, also owes much of his career and life trajectory with music to Hilary Tann, the John Howard Payne Professor of Music Emerita.

 “I took four courses with Hilary, basically everything she taught.
-I haven’t kept in touch with her, but I often recall with much fondness her Welsh chuckle, her German Shepherd, Georgia, who slept beneath the grand piano in her office and how she called me ‘Court’ (not Kurt).”
+I haven’t kept in touch with her, but I often recall her Welsh chuckle, her German Shepherd, Georgia, who slept beneath the grand piano in her office and how she called me ‘Court’ (not Kurt).”

 “Later, when I was at Boston University School of Theology working on my Master of Sacred Music and my Master of Divinity, the Seminary Singers were performing one of Hilary’s choral pieces, and I was the organist.
 She is a very accomplished composer.”

 “Hilary came in early for the performance, and she coached me on the organ registrations to match more closely what she had in mind.
 The serendipity of seeing her was just terrific.
 She is such a joyful person, and her smile is infectious.”

 “Hilary and Hugh made such an impact on my life.
 I’m not sure that I would have made it through the undergraduate journey, but the music made all the difference."